spread-ai/docs-appsmith-fork/docs/tutorials/download-table-data.md

-*Example:* If the API provides a file URL, you can download the data by using the following code:
+For example, If the API provides a file URL, you can download the data by using the following code:

 ```js